stephwon/MetaMini_KG_Automation/README.md

 This is an automation pipeline that cleans and produces basic output performance statistics of node synonymization mapping.

 **Note**: This pipeline is decommissioned due to change in project direction and change in data schema.
-The input Microbiome knowledge-graph (`MicrobiomeKG`) is provided by Glusman Lab at Institute for Systems Biology (ISB).
+The input Microbiome knowledge-graph (`MicrobiomeKG`) was provided by Glusman Lab at Institute for Systems Biology (ISB).

 ## Schematic
 The basic schematic of the snakemake pipeline is as followed: